My Quiet Kitchen

 • BBQ "chicken" pizza, anyone?

-• On a huge salad with all your favorite toppings plus vegan ranch dressing
+• On a huge salad with all your favorite toppings plus vegan ranch dressing!

 This recipe makes a large amount so it's great for families, weekly meal prep, or if you're cooking for a party.
-Leftovers will keep in the refrigerator for up to 5 days.
+Leftovers keep in the refrigerator for up to 5 days.

 Barbecue soy curls can also be frozen.
 Just thaw in the fridge overnight, and reheat on the stovetop or in a microwave.